 F. END I-74 IN WILMINGTON INSTEAD?

 Business and political leaders in the Wilmington area saw the designation of I-140 in 2002 and NCDOT's US 74-76 feasibility study (discussed above) as incentives to build Interstate 74 along US74/76 and end it at I-140, west of the city.
-"It's an excellent hook to pull I-74 east" according to a statement at the time by Rep. Mike McIntyre (D-NC) (3,4).
-With the proposed I-20 extension to Wilmington still only in the study phase, US 74-76 planned to be upgraded to interstate standards, and the apparent high costs (over $500 million) of routing an interstate through wetlands, there may be renewed support to having I-74 simply end at the port city.
+"It's an excellent hook to pull I-74 east" according to a statement at the time by Rep. Mike McIntyre (D-NC).3,4 With the proposed I-20 extension to Wilmington still only in the study phase, US 74-76 planned to be upgraded to interstate standards, and the apparent high costs (over $500 million) of routing an interstate through wetlands, there may be renewed support to having I-74 simply end at the port city.
 NCDOT seemingly doesn't rule this out in that the Feb.
 2005 agreement with SCDOT has that state willing to build an extension of the Carolina Bays Parkway to the NC state line 'to connect with either I-74 or a spur of I-74.'(20) NCDOT's Strategic Highway Corridors plan released in 2004 indicated that US 17 south of Wilmington to SC would be upgraded to a freeway (though recent reports have NCDOT suggesting cost considerations may mean it would be upgraded slowly over several decades, with stoplights being planned for some intersections in the interim).
 This freeway could conceivably be an I-74 spur (or could simply be an extension of I-140, but plans are now to route that from US 17 east onto the proposed Cape Fear Skyway).
 It is unknown though when work on upgrading US 17 is planned.
-NCDOT seemed to be hedging its bets towards a Wilmington terminus in the summer of 2012 when they replaced US 74 milemarkers from NC 41 near Lumberton east to Delco to I-74 mileposts (the last being at mile 270).
-The milemarkers run about 12 miles further east than where I-74 would turn south under its current routing proposal.
-The milemarkers are the cheapest available, coming without I-74 shields, probably in case they need to be taken down again.(27) Only time will tell whether this foretells a true shift in I-74's official route.
+NCDOT seemed to be hedging its bets towards a Wilmington terminus in the summer of 2012 when they replaced US 74 mile markers from NC 41 near Lumberton to east to Delco to I-74 mileposts (the last being at mile 271).
+They even posted an I-74 Exit number for the NC 87 North ramp of of US 74/76 West in Delco, Exit 270 (see the exit sign on a Google Street View image in January 2014.)
+These mile markers run about 12 miles further east than where I-74 would turn south under its current routing proposal.
+The mile markers are the cheapest available, coming without I-74 shields, probably in case they need to be taken down again.28 Only time will tell whether this foretells a true shift in I-74's official route.

 Tour I-74's possible route along US 74/76 in Brunswick and Columbus Counties in This Video courtesy of J. Austin Carter, from January 2013.